nigelgward/istyles/Readme.txt

 Code, etc for the analysis of interaction styles.

+see Index.txt

+see also papers2/istyles/